SHAKEN/STIR helps reduce spoofed robocalls

 Receiving unwanted calls, especially robocalls that “spoof” or appear to come from another number, is a top consumer complaint.
-Thanks to recent action by Congress and the Federal Commissions Commission (FCC), Golden West will soon be able to better protect you from these calls.
+Thanks to recent action by Congress and the Federal Commissions Commission (FCC), Golden West is better able protect you from these calls.

-The FCC recently adopted new rules requiring all voice service providers to adopt stronger call authentication protocols designed to prevent the completion of illegally spoofed calls.
-This will be done using a pair of frameworks called Secure Telephone Identity Revisited (STIR) and Signature-based Handling of Asserted information using toKENs (SHAKEN) or SHAKEN/STIR.
+The FCC adopted new rules requiring all voice service providers to adopt stronger call authentication protocols designed to prevent the completion of illegally spoofed calls.
+This is done using a pair of frameworks called Secure Telephone Identity Revisited (STIR) and Signature-based Handling of Asserted information using toKENs (SHAKEN) or SHAKEN/STIR.

 “There’s been an eroding faith in the validity of some calls that people receive,” said Golden West General Manager and CEO Denny Law.
 “Golden West heavily invests in its network both financially and in maintenance hours, and we look forward to having more control over our customer’s user experience.”

-Once deployed, SHAKEN/STIR will enable phone companies to verify that the caller ID information transmitted with a call matches the caller’s actual phone number.
-SHAKEN/STIR will not eliminate spoofed robocalls entirely.
-However, according to the FCC, widespread deployment of SHAKEN/STIR will reduce the effectiveness of illegal spoofing, allow law enforcement to identify wrongdoers more easily, and help phone companies identify calls with illegally spoofed caller ID information before those calls reach their intended callers.
+SHAKEN/STIR enables phone companies to verify that the caller ID information transmitted with a call matches the caller’s actual phone number.
+SHAKEN/STIR does not eliminate spoofed robocalls entirely.
+However, according to the FCC, widespread deployment of SHAKEN/STIR reduces the effectiveness of illegal spoofing, allows law enforcement to identify wrongdoers more easily, and helps phone companies identify calls with illegally spoofed caller ID information before those calls reach their intended callers.

 “Ultimately consumers will benefit from SHAKEN/STIR,” Law said.
 “Customers will be able to have greater faith that the calls they receive are valid.”